kaseymallette/believable-ai-characters/README.md

 - Hero
 - About
 - Characters
-- How It Started
-- Nobody Wants This
+- Story
-- Persona Engineering
+- Technical Implementation

 For the latest in-progress copy, see [`website/COPY.md`](website/COPY.md).